 knitting-cables

-Click on the video box below or head over to my YouTube Channel and enjoy this tutorial video https://youtu.be/gT1R_bKtSwo
+Click on the video box below or head over to my YouTube Channel and enjoy this knitting cables for beginners video https://youtu.be/gT1R_bKtSwo

 Cast on 12 stitches